Static Model via COLLADA¶

 – diffuse texturedata/textures/the_barrel_n.dds

-– normal mapdata/textures/the_barrel_n.dds
+– normal mapdata/textures/the_barrel_spec.dds

 – specular mapsource_assets/the_barrel.blend